A streamlined pathway to college

 CSM's streamlined path eliminates these hurdles

 With Excel Together West Virginia, anyone can fulfill their college math requirement at many colleges simply by taking CSM!
-All colleges in the West Virginia Community and Technical College System accept the CSM Certificate as math credit that satisfies the general education math requirement for an associate degree.
+All colleges in the West Virginia Community and Technical College System and West Virginia University (WVU) accept the CSM Certificate as math credit that satisfies the general education math requirement for an associate or bachelor's degree.
 CSM is designed with built-in deep remediation and is extraordinarily supportive.
 This transforms college access and completion for both students and adults across the state.

 Excel Together West Virginia is a single initiative that rallies the community in shared purpose, commitment, effort and accomplishment.